yao1999/College-Event-Website/README.md

 # College-Event-Website
+All of our project code is stored in the folder "college_event_website".
+This folder also contains EXAMPLE SQL code and inserts.
+These are example only for the purpose of the report, as we use SQLite with Django framework.
+Our database is stored in the file "db.sqlite3" in the folder "college_event_website".
+The other folders are code for the website.
+The file "manage.py" is used to run the server, as below:

-1. You must have python installed on your computer first, and it is better to have version 3.6 or higher
+1. You must have python installed on your computer first, and it is necessary to have version 3.6 or higher

 2. libraries and packages:
     pip install django